cerkvenihaxel/pokedex_be/README.md

 - View detailed information about each Pokemon
 - Filter Pokemon by type, ability, or other attributes
 - Catch and collect Pokemon in your Pokedex
-- Train and level up your Pokemon

 ## Installation

 1. Clone the repository: `git clone https://github.com/axelcerkvenih/pokedex_be.git`
-2. Navigate to the project directory: `cd pokedex`
+2. Navigate to the project directory: `cd pokedex_be`
 3. Install dependencies: `npm install`

 ## Usage